shreya25bce11282-cpu/Behavior-analysis-project/README.md

 - Sleep quality shows a strong negative relationship with stress level.
 - Better sleep quality is associated with lower stress.
 - Multivariate regression indicates sleep quality has a stronger influence on stress than sleep duration.
 - Decision Tree regression achieved high performance, though linear models were preferred for interpretability.
+- Sleep duration and sleep quality are strongly correlated; however, sleep quality shows a much stronger negative relationship with stress.
+This suggests that the effect of sleep duration on stress is largely indirect and mediated through perceived sleep quality.

 ## Goals
 - Build foundational skills in AI/ML and psychology